boemer00/signet-ring-cv/README.md

 ## Areas of Improvement

 - The current model would benefit from a larger training set to handle a wider staining variability.
-While hematoxylin and eosin staining aids the detection process, differenr lab protocals or the age of the chemical might affect colour intensity.
-Therefore, future versions should consider including more images from different labs as well as a more stain-specific tuning.
+While hematoxylin and eosin staining aids the detection process, different lab protocals or the age of the chemical might affect colour intensity.
+Therefore, future versions should include more images from different labs as well as a more stain-specific tuning.

-- Creating a standard protocol on the handling of WSI for computer vision models could improve image quality due to factors like uneven lighting or blur.
+- Creating a standard protocol on the handling of WSI for computer vision models could improve image quality due to factors like uneven lighting, artifacts, or blur.
 Improper handling of WSI can hinder the model's ability to accurately analyse the image.

-Overall, computer vision models in histopathology would benefit from quality and consistency of improve processes.
+Overall, computer vision models in histopathology would benefit from quality and consistency of improved processes.

 ## Citation
 Da Q, Huang X, Li Z, et al. [DigestPath: a Benchmark Dataset with Challenge Review for the